LeitMoth/leitmoth.github.io/presentations/vfx_pitch/markdown.md

 - Ask me how to approach a VFX shot
 - Ask me about me working on your VFX shot

-I know a lot of a whole lot of tricks, many more than shown here.
+I know a whole lot of tricks, many more than shown here.
 And if I don't know, there is a good chance I can figure it out.